adilsaid64/distributed-ml-inference-drift-detection/README.md

 Exploring what a real-time data drift monitoring solution could look like within MLOps.

 ## How It Works

-1. A baseline dataset (reference) is loaded at startup.
+1. Clients send requests to the Model Server for predictions.
+2. Requests hit a load balancer (NGINX) which routes them to one of the Model Server replicas.
+3. The Model Server processes the request and returns a prediction.
+4. The Model Server also sends the feature data to the Metric Server for drift monitoring.
+This is done via a background task that runs asynchronously.
+This requests goes thru a load balancer and is routed to one of the Metric Server replicas.
+5. The Metric Server loads a reference dataset at startup, which is used to compare incoming feature data against.
-2. Incoming feature data is buffered in a rolling window.
+6. Incoming feature data is buffered in a rolling window.
-3. Once the buffer is full:
+7. Once the buffer is full:
    - A KS test is run per feature.
    - P-values and drift flags are recorded.
    - Metrics are exposed to Prometheus.
-4. Grafana visualizes:
+8. Grafana visualizes:
    - Number of features drifting
    - Feature-level p-values & drift flags
    - Last drift timestamp
    - Historical drift trends

+Model Servers are stateless and can be scaled horizontally.
+Metric Servers are stateful.
+In this design, each metric server instance maintains its own buffer (state).
+That way it calculates drifts based on the data it receives.
+Prometheus scrapes outputs of all metric servers and aggregates the data for a global view of drift across all features.

 ![system-diagram](assets/system-diagramv2.png)